1995parham-learning/1995parham-learning.github.io/content/Programming Languages/go/Go.md

 }
 ```

-(ranging over an integer in Go iterates from 0 to one less than that integer).
+> Ranging over an integer in Go iterates from 0 to one less than that integer.

 For versions of Go before 1.22, the idiomatic approach is to write a for loop like this.